ggmichael/craterstats/README.md

 # Installation

-Craterstats can be now installed as a standalone executable for Windows.
+Craterstats can be installed as a standalone executable for Windows.
 Download the latest version [here](https://github.com/ggmichael/craterstats/releases), unzip to wherever you prefer, and double-click `create_desktop_shortcut.bat` to create a start-up icon.

-Executables could be provided for MacOS and Linux but are not yet tested: ask if interested.
+Executables could be provided for MacOS and Linux but are not yet tested: please ask if interested.

-Alternative installation methods (including MacOS and Linux) [here](https://github.com/ggmichael/craterstats/blob/main/docs/alternative_install.md).
+Other installation methods (including for MacOS and Linux) [here](https://github.com/ggmichael/craterstats/blob/main/docs/alternative_install.md).

 # Quick demonstration and try-out